Holographic DC SQUID in the presence of dark matter: The holographic model and equations of motion

-As a gravitational background we shall consider the four-dimensional AdS-Schwarzschild black brane line element, given by \be ds^2 = - f(r) dt^2 + \frac{1}{f(r)}dr^2 + r^2~(d \xi^2 + dx^2), \ee where $f(r) = r^2 -r_0^3/r$ and $r_0$ is the horizon radius of the black brane, while the direction $\xi$ is compactified with the periodicity $- \pi~R \le \xi \le \pi~R$, where $R$ is the radius of the $\xi$-loop.
+As we have mentioned above, as a gravitational background we shall consider static four-dimensional AdS-Schwarzschild black brane line element, given by \be ds^2 = - f(r) dt^2 + \frac{1}{f(r)}dr^2 + r^2~(d \xi^2 + dx^2), \ee where $f(r) = r^2 -r_0^3/r$ and $r_0$ is the horizon radius of the black brane, while the direction $\xi$ is compactified with the periodicity $- \pi~R \le \xi \le \pi~R$, where $R$ is the radius of the $\xi$-loop.

 For further analysis it is convenient to assume that $r_0 = 1$ and $\pi~R = 10$.
-According to the claim in \cite{hor11}, the coherence length for the considered model is estimated to be about $\sim 1.20$.
+According to the claim in \cite{hor11}, the coherence length for the considered model is estimated to be about $\sim 1.20$ within these units.
 We argue that the length of the SQUID loop should be much larger than the coherence length, in order to decrease the influence of the proximity effect and consequently the mixing of the phases.
 Fulfilling this condition, we obtain a homogeneous superconducting phase at the both ends of the $\xi$-direction.
 It results in a well defined phase difference for the junction under inspection.
 On the other hand, one wants to establish our weak link of the junction to be narrow enough, that its critical current receives a sufficiently high value.
 This is important from the point of view of the numerics, i.e., the precision of the solutions.
 Having all the above arguments in mind, we establish $R = 10/\pi$ as a reasonable choice.

-In what follows one chooses the following components of the fields in the underlying theory: \be \psi = \mid \psi \mid e^{i \phi}, \qquad A_{\mu} = (A_t,~A_r,~A_{\xi},~0), \qquad B_{\mu} = (B_t,~B_r,~B_{\xi},~0), \ee where we assume that all the field components and the phase are real functions dependent on $(r,~\xi)$-coordinates.
+In what follows one chooses the following components of the fields in the underlying theory: \be \psi = \vert \psi \vert e^{i \phi}, \qquad A_{\mu} = (A_t,~A_r,~A_{\xi},~0), \qquad B_{\mu} = (B_t,~B_r,~B_{\xi},~0), \ee where we assume that all the field components and the phase are real functions dependent on $(r,~\xi)$-coordinates.
 Moreover, one defines the gauge invariant quantities $M_\mu = A_\mu - \p_\mu \phi.$